-To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring at no cost to you for two years.
+To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.

 Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.

-You have until September 23, 2021 to activate your identity monitoring services.
+You have until <<b2b_text_6(activation deadline)>> to activate your identity monitoring services.
+Membership Number: <<Membership Number s n>>

-Membership Number: << Member ID>>